shwethareddy0/my-favorite-musician/README.md

 ## Description

-Taylor Swift Fan Page! is the about her bio, her accolades and achievements.
+Taylor Swift Fan Page is the about her life,career, accolades and achievements.
 It also gives an insight into her work in the music industry, her studio albums and filmography.

 ## Table of Contents